AS-FA-2025-001 AI + Finance

 Key Takeaways

-Aha alpha emerges at the intersection of pattern recognition and behavioral insight.
+Aha alpha emerges at the intersection of pattern recognition and behavioral insight—where AI systems detect the cognitive signals that precede collective market realizations.

-Financial markets contain cognitive signals that precede price movements.
+Financial markets contain cognitive signals that precede price movements, revealing the moment when information transforms into insight.

 Problem Statement